vault27/Foundation/switching.md

 - Different a little bit on different vendors

 ## Port Channel
+- "EtherChannel" or "Link Aggregation" is the particular technology that allows you to bundle several links between two devices and use them simultaneously as a single interface.
+The "Port-channel" is the name of this virtual interface in IOS
+- Port-Channel=Etherchannel=Link Aggregation
 - It may be Layer 2 or Layer 3
 - You can use static port channels, with no associated aggregation protocol, for a simplified configuration
 - For more flexibility, you can use the Link Aggregation Control Protocol (LACP)